Social Democratic Party (Brazil, 2011)

-The Social Democratic Party (Partido Social Democrático, PSD) is a political party in Brazil led by Gilberto Kassab and uniting dissidents from various political parties, especially the Democrats, Brazilian Social Democracy Party and Progressive Party.
+The Social Democratic Party (Partido Social Democrático, PSD) is a political party in Brazil led by Gilberto Kassab and uniting dissidents from various political parties, especially the Democrats, Brazilian Social Democracy Party and Party of National Mobilization.

 The party has become a major force for centrism in Brazil and commonly unites with both left-wing and right-wing parties.
 In this way, the party managed to have members occupying positions in ministries and important secretariats in the governments of presidents Dilma Rousseff, Michel Temer, Jair Bolsonaro, and Luiz Inácio Lula da Silva.
 As such, PSD has been considered by political scientists as a big tent party, which is part of the Centrão.
-Until March 2021, PSD congressmen had on average more than 90% alignment with the Bolsonaro government in terms of votes in the National Congress.
+While one of the youngest parties in Brazil, PSD's pragmatic "physiological" nature has allowed it to grow exponentinally, becoming one of the largest parties in Brazil.
+After the 2024 Brazilian municipal elections it became the party with the most number of mayors in Brazil.

 History

-The party, founded in 2011 by São Paulo mayor Gilberto Kassab, was criticized by members of the opposition political parties, primarily the Democrats (DEM), as supporting the government.
+The party was founded in 2011 by São Paulo mayor Gilberto Kassab, bringing together dissidents from Kassab’s former party, the Democrats (DEM), and from the Brazilian Social Democracy Party (PSDB), as well as some members from the Progressive Party (PP), the Brazilian Labour Party (PTB), and others.
+It united politicians who opposed their parties’ “automatic opposition” to the Workers' Party (PT) and advocated for a more pragmatic stance, open to dialogue with the government, while positioning itself as an alternative to the Brazilian Democratic Movement Party (PMDB), as the traditional force in big tent politics.
+The foundation was criticized by members of the opposition political parties, primarily the Democrats (DEM), as supporting the government.
 Many Democrats members accused the PSD of being created by Luiz Inácio Lula da Silva to destroy the DEM and deliver on a promise made to Workers' Party (PT) supporters to "exterminate the DEM from the Brazilian political scenario".
 The party was criticized for having a vague program, making references to economic freedom, political reform and welfare, and being hard to differentiate from other political parties except those on the hard left.
 According to Kassab, "We are neither a right-wing party nor a left-wing nor a centrist party".

 In many Brazilian states, the PSD took a liberal stance on economics and had good election results.
 The party has good relationships with major political parties such as the social democratic Brazilian Socialist Party, the national conservative Progressive Party, the centrist Brazilian Labour Party, the Christian democratic Brazilian Republican Party and the progressive Citizenship.
 Since its inception, the party has been associated with fusions with other parties, primarily the PP and PSB.
 It has endured on the Brazilian political scene, and has more representation than any political party other than the major ones.
 The party chaired the Finance Ministry of Brazil in Michel Temer's government, and is a major force in Brazilian politics.